 So, the question when deciding between the two 13-inch models is whether an extra 128GB is worth $200 to you.
 Usually Apple memory and hard disks are overpriced, but an additional $200 is pretty much in line with the market price for that amount of SSD disk space.

-If you compare all four models together, you'll notice in the specs above that screen size, processor speed, battery life, SD card slot, and flash storage size are the only differentiators between the MacBook Air models.
-The difference in processor speed is small enough that it can be disregarded.
-When making your decision, first consider screen size and battery life (11-inch and five hours versus 13-inch and seven hours) and then decide on an acceptable SSD size.
+If you compare all four models together, you'll notice in the specs above that screen size, battery life, SD card slot, and flash storage size are the only differentiators between the MacBook Air models.
+When making your decision, first consider screen size and battery life (11-inch and nine hours versus 13-inch and twelve hours) and then decide on an acceptable SSD size.

 The MacBook Air is the most portable Mac option available.
 The entry-level price point is also lower than any other Mac model besides the desktop Mac Mini.
 And you can upgrade the SSD in the MacBook Air if you outgrow it.